 Other bass options will require some creative installation.
 Obviously, you don’t have a lot of storage space in this tiny car, so consider a powered subwoofer.
 Many of them will fit in your car’s cargo space.
 And if your car is a hatchback rather than a roadster, take advantage of the factory subwoofer location to mount a nice sub.

-iPod® adapter: If you want to keep your factory stereo, but would like to add iPod control, there is an iPod adapter available for the Nissan 350Z.
+If you want to keep your factory stereo, but would like to add iPod control, there is an iPod adapter available for the Nissan 350Z.
 You’ll have to remove and reinstall the factory radio because the adapter plugs into the back of it.
 You cannot have a factory satellite radio tuner or the iPod adapter won’t work.
 The radio must also have a "SAT" or "XM" button to function with the iPod adapter.

-Security: There's nothing out of the ordinary about installing an alarm system in a 350Z.
+There's nothing out of the ordinary about installing an alarm system in a 350Z.
 That doesn't mean it's easy.
 Security systems are best left to installation professionals.
 Either way, here's what you need to know.
 The 2005 model 350Z will need the FlashLogic FLCAN module for all remote start and alarm installations.
 The FLCAN will bypass the vehicle immobilizer system, which is necessary for a remote start system to work.
 It also lets your alarm system control the door locks and provides door triggers.
 All of the other required connections are easily found under the driver’s side dash.

 If you have the 2003 or 2004 model, you will only need the FLCAN module for remote start installations.
 The FLCAN will provide immobilizer bypass for remote start systems, but that's all it will do for the 2003 and 2004 models.
 When installing an alarm or remote start in these cars, you will have to hardwire your alarm's door lock connections to the switch inside the driver’s door.
 This means you need to run new wires from your alarm or remote start into the driver’s side door.
 All other connections are found under the driver's side dash.
-Shop for car security systems for your Nissan 350Z

-350Z Roadster (Crutchfield Research Photo)
+Nissan 350Z Roadster (Crutchfield Research Photo)